Insurers deny earning ‘super profits’ despite doubling targets

 The company secured a single conviction in the courts.

-Sinn Féin finance spokesman Pearse Doherty criticised the companies for failing to report each and every case of suspected fraud to the force.
+Sinn Féin finance spokesman Pearse Doherty criticised the companies for failing to report each and every case of suspected fraud to the Garda.
 He said insurers were obliged by law to do so.